sandradileep3009/QuantIntel-AI/README.md

 The platform collects historical market information, processes financial features, executes predictive analysis, evaluates model performance, and delivers insights through an interactive analytics dashboard.

-AlphaAgent focuses on building a bridge between quantitative models and human-readable financial research by creating a modular AI-driven stock analysis workflow.
+QuantIntel AI focuses on building a bridge between quantitative models and human-readable financial research by creating a modular AI-driven stock analysis workflow.

 ⚠️ This project is developed for educational and research purposes only.
 It does not provide financial advice and should not be used as a real trading system.